joelamos/SourceRadio/README.md

 If you wish, you may use this file to grant administrative privileges to specified players.
 Admins are able to execute most of the available [ingame commands](#ingame-commands).
 This allows them to complete tasks that normal players can't, such as skipping songs and banning players.

-This file should contain a list of the IDs (steamID3) of each player you wish to make an admin.
-Each ID must be on its own line.
-There are online tools that allow you to convert a player's Steam profile URL to a steamID3 for this file.
+This file should contain the Steam ID (any format) or profile URL of each player you wish to make an admin, with each value on its own line.
 Alternatively, you can add admins using the ingame `!add-admin [username]` command, so long as the player is on the same server with you.

-As the owner, you do not have to place your ID in this file to grant yourself privileges.
+**Note**: As the owner, you do not have to place your ID in this file to grant yourself privileges.

 ###banned players.txt

 If you wish, you may use this file to revoke the ability for certain players to request songs.

-This file should contain a list of the IDs (steamID3) of each player you wish to ban.
-Each ID must be on its own line.
-There are online tools that allow you to convert a player’s Steam profile URL to a steamID3 for this file.
+This file should contain the Steam ID (any format) or profile URL of each player you wish to ban, with each value on its own line.
 Alternatively, you can ban players using the ingame `!ban [username]` command, so long as the player is on the same server with you.

 ###blocked songs.txt